majhibibhuti/TDE/README.md

 - `--reference`: Whether to include reference field (True or False).

   Please make sure to give the data path inside the json file.
 For reference see the manifest.json file in translation folder.
-  The data should be in this format.
+  The data should be in the format specified in samanantar dataset.
+Please refer to the official doc of samanantar dataset.

 ### Transliteration Module